Techgrounds-Cloud-9/cloud-9-Atalla90/02_Linux_1/Exercise 4 - Files and Directories.md

 Terminal: Is a CLI used to control a program.

-Home Directory: Is the main directory of a certain user on the system.]
+Home Directory: Is the main directory of a certain user on the system.

+Absolute Path: Is the exact route to a certain file or directory in the File System.

+Relative Path: Is the route to a certain file or directory in the File System, in relation to the current working directory.]

 ## Exercise
 Created a new directory in my Home directory, created a text file in it and navigated through the tree.